 Conformation Balancing opens tight, stuck Fascia, which holds points, meridians, organs & all body parts.
 Trauma eases permanently.
-Get 100% fitness & ability for horses.
-Horses that feel better, move better.
+Get 100% fitness for horses.
+Horses feeling better, move better.
 Horses moving well are a good ride!
-Learn this new freedom for best health!

 “I’ve just finished reading your book and first I want to thank you for writing it.
 I loved it!!!
 I’ve had Reiki healing for many years, reading your book added so much to me.
 It was finding the missing piece.
 I feel more complete, strong and self assured in my bodywork.
 Also my horses who are used to my hands on have had many and long still points and strong releases.
 It will be an adventure to follow them in future changes.”
 Kia, Sweden